 But how easy is it really to take your new friend home?

 Consider realistically how long you can stay in the country where you have found the dog (or cat, but we will use ‘dog’ interchangeably in this context!).
 If you are from Europe, then it will take a little over 4 months before you can fly your new love home.
-For Canada and USA it is considerably less, around 4 weeks.
-For Australia and NZ it is considerably more complex, so please contact us for advice directly.
+New legislation means transporting your pet for Canada and USA now requires further steps, so along with Australia and NZ please contact us for advice directly.